odoo/documentation/content/applications/hr/attendances.rst

    :alt: The Attendances Kiosk URL field in the settings section of the Attendances application.

-As a security measure, once a device is in kiosk mode, it is not possible to exit kiosk mode and go back into the database without singing back in.
+As a security measure, once a device is in kiosk mode, it is not possible to exit kiosk mode and go back into the database without signing back in.
 To exit kiosk mode, click the back button in the web browser.
 This logs the user out of the database, and returns to the main log in screen.
-This prevents anyone from accessing the database, adding another layer of security.
+This adds an extra layer of security, preventing anyone from accessing the database.

 Badge
 -----